 This followed a bailout in May 2010.
 EU leaders pledged 720 billion euros or $928 billion to prevent the debt crisis from triggering another Wall Street flash crash.
 The bailout restored faith in the euro which slid to a 14-month low against the dollar.

 The United States and China intervened after the ECB said it would not rescue Greece.
-LIBOR rose as banks started to panic just like in 2008.
-Only this time, banks were avoiding each others' toxic Greece debt instead of mortgage-backed securities.
+Libor rose as banks started to panic just like in 2008.
+Only this time, banks were avoiding each other’s toxic Greek debt instead of mortgage-backed securities.

-First, the UK and several other EU countries that aren't part of the eurozone balked at Merkel's treaty.
+First, the United Kingdom and several other EU countries that aren't part of the eurozone balked at Merkel's treaty.
 They worried the treaty would lead to a "two-tier" EU.
 Eurozone countries could create preferential treaties for their members only.
 They would exclude EU countries that don't have the euro.